Telmediq/django-rest-easy/README.md

 radon mi rest_easy
 ```

-The target is A for maintenance index, C for cyclomatic complexity - but don't worry if it isn't met, I can
+The target is A for maintenance index, B for cyclomatic complexity - but don't worry if it isn't met, I can
 refactor it after merging.